 Getting Breastfeeding Help

-Our certified lactation consultants provide breastfeeding help whether you’re a new mom or experienced at breastfeeding.
+Help is available whether you’re a new or experienced parent.
+Our certified lactation consultants are here to support you.
 We can answer questions, help you find good breastfeeding positions and solve other challenges.

 - In Fargo, call (701) 417-3838.